Saint Augustine Florida

 People for years have had the full sports package of paranormal experiences.
 Paranormal investigation groups have come and are never disappointed.
 They encounter annoyed soldiers, unhappy prisoners, and spirits who were executed in cruel ways.

-In Season 2, Episode 2, the brave lads of Ghost Adventures tackled a lock-down in this very active place in an 2009 investigation.
-As usual, they stimulated activity by their methods of communication and provoking.
+In Season 2, Episode 2, the brave lads of Ghost Adventures tackled a lock-down in this very active place in a 2009 investigation.
+As usual, they stimulated activity through their methods of communication and provocative tactics.
 They experienced most of the manifestations mentioned above.

 STILL HAUNTED?